How to Make Loose Leaf Tea

 Apparently, I really wanted my tea in a hurry and spilled the hot liquid, which didn’t have milk in it, onto my arm.
 The reason I still have a scar is because a.) boiling water was used to make the tea, and b.) my grandmother put butter on it 😫.

 I have had tea all over the UK: in homes, restaurants, and 5 star hotels (for afternoon tea).
-My tea-making tutorial is trustworthy, and I double-checked my method in Paul Burrell’s book, In the Royal Manner, and it’s spot on (he was Princess Diana’s butler).
+So I want you to know that my tea-making tutorial is trustworthy.
+One day I was perusing my cookbooks, and even double-checked my tea method in Paul Burrell’s book, In the Royal Manner, and it’s spot on (he was Princess Diana’s butler).

 You Have Probably Never Tasted Good Tea!
 (If you Think you Don’t Like Tea)